gocai/d3-project/README.md

 Offer your player a progression of physics-based challenges, interspersed with moments of rest and reflection. player is challenged by faster asteroids

+Controls:
+WASD to move
+Click to shoot!
+Shoot the asteroids.

 ASSETS USED CREDITS:

 https://npkuu.itch.io/pixelgui